n1chols/JoinToCreateVCBot/README.md

 3. The user is moved into the new channel.

 ##### When a user leaves a designated temporary channel:
-1. If the voice channel is now empty, it's deleted.
+1. If the voice channel is empty, it's deleted.
-2. Otherwise, if they were the owner of the channel, a new user inherits channel customization permissions.
+2. Otherwise, if they were the owner, a new user inherits channel customization permissions.

 ### Instructions
 ##### 1. Add a "Join to Create" channel: